 Information contained in the below video and links on this page will assist Australian SMEs to prepare for working with ASC.

-Businesses are invited to express their interest in becoming an ASC supplier through the online form, after considering the documents relevant to their product(s).
+Businesses are invited to express their interest in becoming an ASC supplier through the online form below, after considering the areas of opportunity and documents relevant to their product(s).

 Suppliers of submarine related services or parts to ASC must maintain an effective Quality Management System based on the requirements of ISO 9001.